Oregano: 10 Excellent Health Benefits, Uses, and Side Effects

 7. Diabetes:

 Compounds in oregano may aid in the management of type 2 diabetes.
-According to one study, Origanum extract may help treat insulin resistance and repair damaged liver and kidney tissues.
+According to one study, Origanum extract may help treat insulin resistance, and repair damaged liver and kidney tissues.
 In 2015, scientists discovered that an extract improved type 1 diabetes in mice.
-They hypothesized that this was due to its antioxidant properties, immune system effects, and ability to prevent cell death.
+They hypothesized this was due to its antioxidant properties, immune system effects, and ability to prevent cell death.

 8. Maintain a healthy body weight: